Sean Couturier Game Preview: Flyers vs. Predators

 Couturier Season Stats Insights

-- In 25 games this season, Couturier has a plus-minus rating of +8, while averaging 18:08 on the ice per game.
+- In 29 games this season, Couturier has a plus-minus of +8, while averaging 18:32 on the ice per game.

-- Couturier has a goal in six of 25 contests this year, but no multi-goal games so far.
+- In seven of 29 games this year, Couturier has scored a goal, but there are no multi-goal efforts on his ledger.

-- Couturier has a point in 16 of 25 games this year, with multiple points in three of them.
+- Couturier has a point in 17 of 29 games this season, with multiple points in four of them.

-- In 12 of 25 games this year, Couturier has had an assist, including one match with at least two.
+- Couturier has posted an assist in a game 13 times this year in 29 games played, including multiple assists once.

-- Couturier's odds on his points over/under carry an implied probability of 57.1% that he hits the over.
+- Couturier has an implied probability of 58.8% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.